Hurricane Ida lashes Louisiana, knocking out power in New Orleans - Up News Info

 Ida slammed ashore around noon near Port Fourchon, Louisiana, a hub of the Gulf’s offshore energy industry, blasting the coast with hurricane-force winds extending 50 miles (80 km) out from the eye of the storm.
 Landfall came 16 years to the day after Hurricane Katrina, one of the most catastrophic on record, struck the Gulf Coast.

-Sunday night, the sheriff’s office in Ascension Parish reported the first U.S. fatality from the storm – a person killed by a fallen tree near Baton Rouge, the state capital.
+Sunday night, the sheriff’s office in Ascension Parish reported the first known U.S. fatality from the storm – a 60-year-old man killed by a tree falling on his home near Baton Rouge, the state capital.

-Flash flooding was reported by the National Hurricane Center across southeastern Louisiana.

 Advertisement